NC Child Car Seat Laws and Accident Claims

 What is the fine for a child car seat violation in NC?

 A child restraint violation under GS 20-137.1 carries a fine of at least $25.
-The driver also receives two insurance points through the NC Safe Driver Incentive Plan, which can increase premiums for three years.
+No driver license points or insurance points are assessed.

-Where can I get my child's car seat inspected in North Carolina?
+Where can I get my car seat inspected for free in North Carolina?